willduff/mixedreality-enthusiast-guide/docs/CONTRIBUTING.md

 ---
 title: Contributing instructions
-description: How to contribute to the Windows Mixed Reality documentation.
+description: Learn the basic steps and guidelines for contributing to the Windows Mixed Reality Enthusiast Guide.
+We appreciate your feedback, edits, additions and help.
 author: mattwojo
 ms.author: mattwoj
 ms.date: 03/21/2018